dgsoftlabs/CadExportX/README.md

 - AutoCAD 2020 or newer
 - .NET 8 Runtime
-- Microsoft Excel (for Excel export/import features)
 - Windows operating system
+- **No Microsoft Office installation required!** - Uses ClosedXML library
+- Excel files can be edited with Microsoft Excel, LibreOffice Calc, or Google Sheets

 ## License